The Prime of Miss Jean Brodie (novel): Adaptations

 The novel has been adapted for stage, film and television.

 The original 1966 London stage version starred Vanessa Redgrave and Olivia Hussey.
 Redgrave turned down the Broadway production in 1968, which starred Zoe Caldwell who later won the Tony Award.
 Redgrave also turned down the film role.
 In 1969, the film The Prime of Miss Jean Brodie was released.
 It starred Maggie Smith, and she won the Academy Award for Best Actress for her performance.
 In 1978, Scottish Television produced the seven part serial The Prime of Miss Jean Brodie.
 It starred Geraldine McEwan.
 The author preferred the latter's performance.

 Jay Presson Allen's adaptation of the novel was staged at the Brunton Theatre, Musselburgh, under the direction of Charles Nowosielski, in October 1987, with Beth Robens in the title role.
+In 2003, it was produced by the Lyceum Theatre Company, Edinburgh, under the direction of Muriel Romanes, with Siobhan Redmond as Miss Jean Brodie.

 Critical reception

+In 1998, the Modern Library ranked The Prime of Miss Jean Brodie No. 76 on its list of the 100 best English-language novels of the 20th century.

+In 2005, the novel was chosen by Time magazine as one of the 100 best English-language novels from 1923 to present.

-On 5 November 2019, The Prime of Miss Jean Brodie appeared on the BBC News list of the 100 most influential novels.
+In November 2019, The Prime of Miss Jean Brodie appeared on the BBC News list of the 100 most influential novels.

+In 2026, it placed #31 on The Guardians list of the 100 best novels of all time.